sebastianchmiel/gnome-api/README.md

 # Gnome REST API

 App with simple REST API to manage entities of Gnomes.
-Built on Symfony 5 and the API platform.
+Built on Symfony 5 and the API Platform.
 JWT authentication is used for authentication.

 ### How to run?
 1. Clone this repository: